What Is a Stye and How Do I Treat One

-The omega-3 fatty acids found in oily fish such as salmon, sardines and mackerel are thought to have anti-inflammatory properties and there’s evidence they may be as effective as anti-inflammatory painkillers such as ibuprofen (v).
-Another clinical trial suggests omega-3 supplements may be useful for those affected by blepharitis – which is a risk factor for styes – and meibomian gland dysfunction (vii).
-One source also claims eye specialists often recommend a diet high in omega-3 fatty acids to reduce the risk of eye problems (vii).
+The omega-3 fatty acids found in oily fish such as salmon, sardines and mackerel are thought to have anti-inflammatory properties and there’s evidence they may be as effective as anti-inflammatory painkillers such as ibuprofen (vii).
+Another clinical trial suggests omega-3 supplements may be useful for those affected by blepharitis – which is a risk factor for styes – and meibomian gland dysfunction (viii).
+One source also claims eye specialists often recommend a diet high in omega-3 fatty acids to reduce the risk of eye problems (ix).

 Evening primrose oil

-Turmeric You may know it as the spice that gives curry its flavour and distinctive yellow colour, but turmeric is also an increasingly popular nutritional supplement thanks to its active ingredient curcumin.
-Indeed, evidence suggests curcumin may benefit a range of inflammatory conditions (ix).
-Studies also suggest curcumin may be as effective as conventional anti-inflammatory drugs such as ibuprofen for pain relief (x).
+You may know it as the spice that gives curry its flavour and distinctive yellow colour, but turmeric is also an increasingly popular nutritional supplement thanks to its active ingredient curcumin.
+Indeed, evidence suggests curcumin may benefit a range of inflammatory conditions (xiii).
+Studies also suggest curcumin may be as effective as conventional anti-inflammatory drugs such as ibuprofen for pain relief (xiv).